firbolg/LC_ORCID/episodes/03-configure-ORCID.md

 ## Connecting ORCID to Crossref

-1. Provide your ORCID iD when submitting a paper to a journal.
+1. Provide your ORCID when submitting a paper to a journal.
 Most publishing platforms allow to enter your ORCID iD in the submission system.
 2. Once the paper gets published, the publisher will register it with Crossref and include your ORCID iD in the metadata
 3. Check your ORCID inbox after you publish.
 You'll receive a notification in your ORCID inbox with the subject “Crossref has made changes to your ORCID record”
 4. Authorize Crossref Auto-updates.
 Once you receive the notification, grant Crossref permission to update your record.